The Royal Parks: Conservation

 The Royal Parks declared a climate emergency in 2020 with the charity.
 The parks are well protected to allow the natural environment to grow, and they are considered “a huge resource of natural capital that we must conserve and enhance”, causing the parks to be branded the “lungs of London”.

 The charity launched the Help Nature Thrive programme in 2022 with the aim of enhancing sustainability and biodiversity within the capital.
 All parks adhere to a sustainable management plan, implementing various initiatives to safeguard the survival of natural habitats.

 The Royal Parks charity is committed to maintaining the gardens in order to preserve the natural habitats for local wildlife.
 More recent plans have included a £5 million grant to transform Greenwich Park and a transformation of a former private plant nursery into a public memorial garden in The Regent’s Park.

 In previous years, the charity has supported restoration projects for both Bushy Park and Richmond Park, addressing long-term concerns to protect the natural habitats in the face of climate change.

 Governance

 The Royal Parks charity is led by a board of trustees, which decides how the charity is run, how it spends its money and ensures what it does is for the benefit of the parks and their visitors.
 The trustees are led by a chairman and are appointed for their skills and experience.
 Alongside some ex-officio roles, others are appointed by the Secretary of State for the Department for Culture, Media and Sport (DCMS) and the Greater London Authority (GLA).
 They are non-executive and unpaid.

-The board is chaired by Loyd Grossman.
+The board is chaired by Linda Yueh.

 The executive management team is responsible for the daily operations of The Royal Parks charity, and under the leadership of the chief executive, Andrew Scattergood, they propose the organisation's policies and strategies to the board of trustees.
 Additionally, the team manages a workforce of staff and volunteers.